stevsmit/vampy-api/docs/tutorials/removing-resources.md

     If you want to clean up orphaned resources, you would need to delete them separately or update their `vampireId` to reference a different vampire.

-## Best practices

-1. **Check dependencies first**: Before deleting a vampire, retrieve it with embedded resources to see what will be orphaned.

-2. **Clean up orphaned resources**: Consider deleting or reassigning associated media and special powers when deleting a vampire.

-3. **Use GET to verify**: Always verify deletions by attempting to retrieve the deleted resource.

-4. **Be cautious**: Deletions are permanent.
-In a production environment, you might want to implement soft deletes or backup strategies.

 ## Completion and validation

 Verify that all deletions were successful by listing the remaining resources: